 9. Can spandex be used for swimming?

-Typically, Nylon/Spandex and Polyester/Spandex are great options for swim fabrics.
-Typically, swimsuits or shorts have some stretch, but spandex is known to degrade over time in the water.
+Nylon/Spandex and Polyester/Spandex are typically excellent choices for swimwear textiles.
+Swimwear or shorts typically feature some flexibility, although spandex is known to disintegrate in the water over time.

 10. What does chlorine do to clothes?

 If the water in your washer includes chlorine, it will function as a bleaching agent and cause your clothes to fade over time.
 High chlorine concentrations are not only bad for your body.
 Additionally, chlorine weakens the fabric quality of your garments.

 11. Why are there only nylon clothes in the pool?